comake/solid-on-rails/docs/guides/getting-started.md

 Solid on Rails uses the dependency injection framework [Components.js](https://componentsjs.readthedocs.io/) to link all its class instances together, and uses [Components-Generator.js](https://github.com/LinkedSoftwareDependencies/Components-Generator.js) to automatically generate the necessary description configurations of all classes.

 This framework allows developers to configure components in a JSON file.
-The advantage of this is that changing the configuration of components does not require any changes to the code, as one can just change the default configuration file, or provide a custom configuration file.
+The advantage of this is that changing the configuration of components does not require any changes to the code, as one can just change the default configuration file, or provide a custom configuration file, to alter their application.

 More information can be found in the Components.js [documentation](https://componentsjs.readthedocs.io/), but a summarized overview can be found below.